joachim-gassen/rct_2022/README.md

 When done, please upload your estimate and its confidence interval on Moodle.
 If you have been working as a team on the assignment, each member should submit their results separately.
 The deadline for the assignment is Friday, May 13.
 As you know, completing the assignment is voluntary but --- pretty please --- do it regardless.
 It will help you to understand the empirical analyses that we will discuss throughout the course.

+### Task Solution

+We discussed the solution in class.
+You can find the file on Moodle or [here in the `output` folder](https://raw.githubusercontent.com/joachim-gassen/rct_2022/main/output/ass_solution.html).
+The code that I used to create the solution resides in the `doc` folder.

 ### Some remarks on how to use the materials in this repo

 If you are new to scientific computing, we suggest that you also pick up a reference from the list below and browse through it.
 The [Gentzkow and Shapiro (2014) paper](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) is a particularly easy and also useful read.